SCADA CER · M2 · The Resilience Officer 0

 Sleep now.

 Three minutes pass.
-You are back at the console at 22:46.
+You're back at the console at 22:46.

 The dosage spike happened at 22:42.
 The in-line caught it within 23 seconds.
-The flush diversion engaged automatically.
+Flush diversion engaged automatically.
 No exposure to the treated network.

 You did not see Geraint walk past the door.
-You will not see his face for nine months.
+You won't see his face for nine months.

 Tuesday 14 March, 22:39 , 22:46